SHXiao-Stella/SHXiao-Stella.github.io/index.md

 layout: home
 ---

 Welcome!
-I'm a PhD Candidate in the Economics Department at Columbia University.
+I'm a Master Candidate in the Finance Department at Sun Yet-san University.

 My primary field is *Macroeconomics* and my research stresses the importance of risk in the context of informal labor markets.